Case Study: Discovery Optimization via Experimentation

 Overview

-This case study highlights how systematic experimentation across navigation and information architecture improved content discoverability and user engagement for a high-traffic sports media platform.
-By testing and refining the main navigation, the project delivered measurable gains in click-through rate (CTR), recirculation, and session depth—demonstrating how data-driven UX decisions directly support audience growth.
+This case study highlights how structured experimentation across navigation and information architecture improved content discoverability and user engagement for a high-traffic sports media platform.
+By testing and refining the main navigation, the initiative delivered measurable gains in click-through rate (CTR), recirculation, and session depth while improving alignment between user intent and content structure.

 Challenge

-WEEI’s existing navigation structure had grown organically over time, reflecting internal content structures rather than user intent.
+WEEI’s navigation structure had evolved organically over time, reflecting internal organizational structures more than user behavior and intent.
 Key challenges included:

 • Friction in content discovery across live audio, shows, and editorial content